rishabh7823/Quantum-Computing-/README.md

 * A field that uses quantum machanics to perform calculationm faster and more effciently than calssical computer

  ## Why did i took this ?
-* To become a quantum physist
+* To become a quantum physisist

 ## What i need to learn ?
 * Quantum machanics